shan-emacs/emacs-packages-mirrors/melpa/mu2tex-readme.txt

 Inside (La)TeX math mode, a different conversion is needed.
-In this case, the resulting string should be put into a \mathrm macro, to get the correct fonts, and no $ characters are needed to swith mode.
+In this case, the resulting string should be put into a \mathrm macro, to get the correct fonts, and no $ characters are needed to switch mode.
 If you have the texmathp.el package, recognition of the environment will be automatic.
 If you don't, you can use the command `mu2tex-math' to get the math-mode version of the conversion.